Bond Questions

 If the bond passes, what is the expected completion date for new buildings and renovations?

 If the bond passes the new buildings are expected to be finished in August of 2029.
-The additions to Clough and WT are expected to be finished by August 2026.
+The additions to Clough and WT are expected to be finished by the fall of 2026.
 (Updated 1/22/25)

 Do we get state funding for the building project?